 ii.
 Assume a lender considers making a covered longer-term balloon-payment loan to a consumer on March 1.
 The prospective loan would be repayable in six biweekly payments.
 The first five of which would be for \$100, and the last of which would be for \$275, due on May 20.
 The highest sum of these payments that would be due within a monthly period would be \$375, during the month of May.
 The lender further calculates that, based on its projections of net income and major financial obligations during the relevant monthly period, the consumer will have a debt-to-income ratio of 50 percent.
-The lender complies with the requirement in \$1041.5(b)(2)(i) if, applying that debt-to-income ratio, the lender reasonably concludes that the consumer can pay for major financial obligations, make the payments under the loan, and meet basic living expenses during the month in which the highest sum of payment on the loan (i.e., from May 21 to June 19).
-The lender would not make a reasonable conclusion if the lender were to assume, for example, that the consumer would defer payment of major financial obligations until after June 19 or that the consumer would obtain an additional extension of credit on June 1.
+The lender complies with the requirement in \$1041.5(b)(2)(i) if, applying that debt-to-income ratio, the lender reasonably concludes that the consumer can pay for major financial obligations, make the payments under the loan, and meet basic living expenses during the month in which the highest sum of payments on the loan are due (i.e., during the month of May) and for 30 days following the highest payment on the loan (i.e., from May 21 to June 19).
+The lender would not make a reasonable conclusion if the lender were to assume, for example, that the consumer would defer payment of major financial obligations until after June 19 or that the consumer would obtain an additional extension of eredit on June 1.